 There were probably no nut-throwing squirrels involved, but some might say what Sunil Hegde did, with the help of Four Wheel Campers, was a little nuts.
 Nuts or not, the results are nothing less than spectacular; truly an ultimate overland vision realized.
 Introducing the one-of-a-kind Fuso Four Wheel Camper.

-Above: The 2006 Mitsubishi Fuso FG before the camper was mounted – click to enlarge
+The Mitsubishi Fuso FG before the camper was mounted – click to enlarge

-Sunil: I wanted to maximize usage of space with a cab-forward design.
+I wanted to maximize the usage of space with a cab-forward design.
 I also wanted four-wheel drive.
 The only cab-forward truck with four-wheel drive sold in the United States is the Fuso.

 In Australia, the overland community has been successfully using the Mitsubishi Fuso for many years.
 That made me comfortable with getting the Fuso for an overland rig.